block-emperors/whitepaper/index.md

 ![Battle Hussars](https://i.stack.imgur.com/CIbEB.jpg)

+The Imperialverse is a game universe filled with several armies and `Heroes` where you can train and fight wars with other players.

 You can use the [editor on GitHub](https://github.com/ximil-corp/imperialverse/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.